 I have recently relocated from California to Colorado and have finished a course at the North American Institute of Medical Herbalism with Paul Bergner, but during my Colorado roaming I crossed paths and have been truly inspired by the beautiful Farida Sharan of the School of Natural Medicine and am now studying Healing Diets and Herbal Medicine with her.
 I am also continuing my herbal studies with Heidi Jarvis at SNM and Brigitte Mars at the School of Natural Medicine in Boulder.
-I've just recently been given a stipend and title of Lead School Garden Coordinator for the Truscott Elementary School garden.
-I've been working with the staff and kids to cultivate skills and strengths through growing their own successful organic food and herbal medicine garden that benefits the lunchroom, the environment, and the community food bank.
+I've just recently been given a stipend and title of Lead School Garden Coordinator for the Truscott Elementary School garden where I've been working with the staff and kids to cultivate skills and strengths through growing their own successful organic food and herbal medicine garden that benefits the lunchroom, the environment, and the community food bank.
 My goal is to put in food and medicine gardens at all the schools, churches and community gardens that I can and teach the fundamentals of herbal medicine.

-I offer a year around Herbal CSA, medicine making workshops, herbal mentoring, children's classes, plant walks, wellness consultations, custom blends and garden and crop advice.
+I offer a year around Herbal CSA, medicine making workshops, online classes, herbal mentoring, children's classes, plant walks, wellness consultations, custom blends and garden and crop advice.
 I am available for garden coaching, specializing in both design and plant selection ideas and maintenance tips for pesticide free Food and Medicine Gardens- including private, front yard, or community based.
 I enjoy working side by side with clients and teaching about food and medicine concepts and permaculture theory, as well as helping perform some of the tasks such as layout and design, soil advise, companion planting techniques, and hands-on planting.

 Look for my regular published herbal writings in The Essential Herbal Magazine, Edible Front Range Magazine, Natural Herbal Living Magazine, on Herb Geek Round Up, the Morgan Botanicals monthly newsletter, on the School-Free Resourses tab and in my monthly Herbal CSA Newsletter.
 I'm always looking to share a little herb know how!